sjefsharp/az204/AZ-204 Create Azure App Service web apps.md

 #### Enforce HTTPS
 By default, anyone can still access your app using HTTP.
 You can redirect all HTTP requests t the HTTPS port by navigating to your app page and, select **TLS/SSL settings**.
 Then, in **HTTPS Only**, select **On**.
 ### Manage app features
 Feature management is a modern software-development practice that decouples feature release from code deployment and enables quick changes to feature availability on demand.
-It uses a technique called feature falgs to dynamically administer a feature's lifecycle.
+It uses a technique called feature flags to dynamically administer a feature's lifecycle.
 #### Basic concepts
 Here are several new terms related to feature management:
 - **Feature flag**: A feature flag is a variable with a binary state of _on_ or _off_.
 The fature flag also has an associated code block.
 The state of the feature flag triggers whether the code block runs or not.